jmarcosdias/healthy/README.md

 The boxes are packed products that can contain anything.
 There is a product description field that can be used by the seller to describe the contents of each box.

 The only option for payment is by credit card.
-In addition to the product browsing, searching and checkout features, the following is implemented:
+In addition to the product browsing, searching and checkout features, the following features are implemented:

 * Product reviews module (all CRUD functionality is implemented)
 * Product requests module (all CRUD functionality is implemented)
 * Contact requests module (all CRUD functionality is implemented)
 * Subscribe to and unsubscribe from newsletter
+* View and update user profile

 The main technologies are Python, Django framework, Bootstrap framework, HTML5, CSS and JavaScript.

-Before completing the purchase, the user needs to register and login, because the greengrocer needs to collect and keep some essential information, for each user and each order, not only to deliver the product to the user but also to communicate to the greengrocer's sales and billing systems.
-This website is using django-allauth as the authentication mechanism.
+The following features are only available to registered users:

+* Product reviews module
+* Product requests module
+* Contact requests module
+* View and update user profile

+Those features for registered users are a valuable part of the website, allowing the users to interact with the application, providing this way some engagement.
+For these functionalities, I need the users to register and log in so that they can update their data only, instead of letting a user update other people's data.

+It is also a very good idea to keep a record of those registered users, so that I can analyze their data.
+For example I can analyze what they write about the products, what products they request, what they would like to talk about in a future contact.
+This way I will be able to provide a better experience to those registered users and perhaps to the not registered as well, at least to the ones that may like the same kind of things the registered users like.

+The <em>My Greengrocer</em> website uses django-allauth as the authentication mechanism.

 ## Features